 What to lodge at court: sufficient copies of application notice and evidence within time frame.

-For cases where the defence is received on or after 1 April 2013, to avoid allocation of a case prior to a summary judgment hearing (except in the Commercial or Technology and Construction Court where allocation to the multi- track is automatic), lodge the application before completing the directions questionnaire.
+To avoid allocation of a case prior to a summary judgment hearing (except in the Commercial or Technology and Construction Court where allocation to the multi- track is automatic), lodge the application before completing the directions questionnaire.
 State in the directions questionnaire that the application for summary judgment is lodged and request that allocation not take place prior to the hearing.

 When preparing evidence in support of an application for summary judgment, be concise.
 Do not anticipate the respondent’s arguments.
 You will have an opportunity to reply.